stitchfix/stitchfix.github.io/_posts/2015-02-12-may-bayes-theorem-be-with-you.md

 1. Bayesian statistics offers a framework to handle uncertainty that is based on a more intuitive mental model than the frequentist paradigm.
-    - There’s a common misperception of what the confidence interval really is.
-In many cases, what you may be seeking is a Bayesian credible interval.

 2. Bayesian regression has close ties to regularization techniques while also giving us a principled approach to explicitly expressing prior beliefs.
-    - This aids interpretability and helps us combat multicollinearity and overfitting.
+This helps us combat multicollinearity and overfitting.

 ###Confidence Interval or Credible Interval?
+There’s a common misperception of what the confidence interval really is.
+In many cases, what you may be seeking is a Bayesian credible interval.

 ####The Confidence Interval: The data is random, the parameter is fixed
 The confidence interval is the most commonly used frequentist tool.
 It